Souleye (hip-hop artist)

-Mario Treadway (born May 3, 1980), better known by his stage name, Souleye, is an acclaimed American hip hop artist.
+Mario John Treadway (born May 3, 1980), better known by his stage name, Souleye, is an American hip hop artist.
 He has released 12 albums, including his latest, Disguised As Tomorrow, which was released in March 2023.
 Among others, he has performed and recorded with BLVD, and his wife, Alanis Morissette.

-He has also collaborated in the studio with artists such as South African rock musician Esjay Jones, Lynx, Lila Rose, fellow rappers like Big Samir, Main Flow and Chachillie and more.
+He has collaborated in the studio with a South African rock musician Esjay Jones, Lynx, Lila Rose, and rappers Big Samir, Main Flow and Chachillie.

-Souleye is a strong advocate for using his music to raise consciousness by writing about themes such as self-discovery, mental health, inner child work, therapy and spirituality.
-He is also known as a master of lyrical wordplay, polyrhythmic rapping, beatboxing, and rapid-fire freestyling.